pepstock-org/Charba-Wiki/docs/configuration/Title.md

 ## Scriptable

-Title also accepts a callback which is called at runtime and that takes the context as single argument, see [here](ScriptableOptions#chart-context) the details, which is representing contextual information and chart instance.
+Title also accepts a callback, for some of above attributes, which is called at runtime and that takes the context as single argument, see [here](ScriptableOptions#chart-context) the details, which is representing contextual information and chart instance.

 ```java
 // get title